-If your school supplies you with library pockets, then you can make your own poster board chart with library pockets in my classroom but I was usually fortunate enough to have the pockets supplied by my school.
-However, I have had difficulty getting the library pockets a few times for various reasons such as requesting them before the budget funds were released or the warehouse was out of stock etc.
+If your school supplies you with library pockets, then you can make your own poster board chart with library pockets in a flash.
+But I’ve had difficulty getting the library pockets a few times for various reasons such as requesting them before budget funds were released or the warehouse was out of stock etc.

 How to Make Library Pockets

-One year, when I needed to get my hands on some library pockets quickly my friend Julie showed me a fantastic trick to make library pockets out of envelopes.
+One year, when I needed to get my hands on some library pockets quickly, my friend Julie showed me how to make library pockets out of envelopes.
 I used the pockets to create my own classroom helper chart.
 First, print the classroom helper job pictures.

-First, seal the envelopes.
+Then, seal the envelopes.
 I used security envelopes I found at a back-to-school sale.
 Next, cut the sealed envelopes in half.